izdi/elm-cheat-sheet/README.md

 ```

 #### Tuples
-Tuples package two or more expressions into a single expression.
+Tuples package two or more (up to nine) expressions into a single expression.
 The type of a tuple records the number of components and each of their types.
 ```elm
 > (1, "2", True)